A guide to bank transfers in Singapore for businesses

 Businesses in Singapore have several domestic transfer networks to choose from.
 These transfer methods cater to different needs for speed and transaction size, ensuring flexibility for businesses.

-FAST (Fast And Secure Transfers) launched in 2014 and enables near-instant SGD transfers between participating banks.
-You can transfer up to SGD 200,000 per transaction, depending on the financial institution’s limits.
+FAST (Fast And Secure Transfers) enable near-instant SGD transfers between participating banks.
+You can transfer up to S$200,000 per transaction, depending on the financial institution’s limits.
 FAST requires you to have your recipient’s bank account details, and is limited to the 21 financial institutions who participate in the system.1

-GIRO (General Interbank Recurring Order) is a direct debit payment method that lets businesses make one-time or recurring payments directly from their bank account.2 Unlike the other domestic payment methods, GIRO isn’t an instant payment; It takes up to 3 business days for a GIRO payment to arrive.
+GIRO is a direct debit payment method that supports one-time or recurring payments.2 Unlike the other domestic payment methods, GIRO (General Interbank Recurring Order) isn’t an instant payment; it takes up to three business days for a payment to clear.

-Real-Time Gross Settlement (RTGS) is a system that processes and settles high-value or urgent fund transfers between banks.
+MEPS (RTGS): Real-Time Gross Settlement (RTGS) is a system that processes and settles high-value or urgent fund transfers between banks.
 The MAS Electronic Payment System (MEPS) is Singapore’s RTGS system.
-It is the quickest, most secure way to transfer funds between local banks that don’t participate in the FAST network.3 MEPS is typically used by financial institutions or large corporations.
+It's the quickest, most secure way to transfer funds between local banks that don’t participate in the FAST network.3 MEPS is typically used by financial institutions or large corporations.

-Meanwhile, international bank transfers between Singapore and other countries take place on the SWIFT network.
-This messaging network facilitates transfers between 11,000 banks and financial institutions in 200+ countries.4 SWIFT doesn’t actually transfer or hold money - it works as a secure messaging system that banks use to communicate during international transfers.
+International bank transfers between Singapore and other countries take place on the SWIFT network.
+This messaging network facilitates transfers between 11,000 banks and financial institutions in 200+ countries.4 SWIFT doesn’t actually transfer or hold money – it works as a secure messaging system that banks use to communicate during international transfers.
 It ensures payment instructions are sent accurately between financial institutions to process the transaction.
+However, transfers can take one to five business days depending on the number of intermediaries, compliance checks, and time zones involved.

 Another way to send money internationally is through local payment rails like ACH in the USA and SEPA in the European Union.
 These are systems that allow money to move between banks and financial institutions within a country.
-Using these payment rails mean faster transfers and lower fees, as transfers are treated like a local transfer.
-Fintech firms like Airwallex give businesses the option to use local payment rails instead of SWIFT.
+Using these payment rails means faster transfers and lower fees, as transfers are treated like a local transfer.

 Send business payments to 150+ countries.
 Fast and without hidden fees.